 ACTIAM’s exclusion list, which is based on the findings of data provider Sustainalytics[viii] currently contains 34 companies involved in controversial weapons: Aerojet Rocketdyne Holdings; Aeroteh SA; Airbus Group NV (EADS); Aryt Industries Ltd; Ashot-Ashkelon Industries Ltd; Babcock & Wilcox Co/The; Babcock International Group PLC; BAE Systems PLC; Boeing Co/The; Dassault Aviation SA; Finmeccanica SpA; Fluor Corp; General Dynamics Corp; Hanwha Corp; Harris Corporation; Honeywell International Inc; Jacobs Engineering Group Inc; Larsen & Toubro Ltd; Lockheed Martin Corp; Motovilikha Plants JSC; Norinco International Cooperation Ltd; Northrop Grumman Corp; Orbital ATK Inc; Poongsan Corp; Raytheon Co; Rheinmetall AG; Rockwell Collins INC; Rolls-Royce Group PLC; Safran SA; Serco Group PLC; Splav SRPA; ST Engineering Ltd (Singapore technologies); Textron Inc, and; Thales SA.

-Congratulations SNS Bank!Read the petition
+Congratulations SNS Bank!Read or edit the petition